p2k3m/ResumeForge/README.md

 ## Security, access, and compliance guardrails

-- **Environment-driven configuration only.** The application refuses to start (locally) or deploy (via CloudFormation rules) when required environment variables, IAM inputs, or secrets are missing.
-All sensitive values continue to flow through environment variables or AWS Secrets Manager.
+- **Environment-driven configuration only.** The application refuses to start (locally) or deploy (via CloudFormation rules) when required environment variables or IAM inputs are missing.
+All sensitive values flow through environment variables that should be sourced from encrypted GitHub repository secrets during CI/CD.
 - **Automatic API protection.** The SAM template now enforces throttling at the API Gateway stage and provisions an AWS WAFv2 rate-based Web ACL when no external ARN is supplied, blocking abusive clients by IP without any Lambda-level permissions.
 - **Sanitised uploads.** Every incoming résumé (PDF/DOC/DOCX) is scrubbed of embedded metadata before it is persisted to S3, protecting applicant privacy even if the original file contains author details or document history.
 - **Scoped IAM policies.** Lambda execution roles are reduced to the minimal S3 (`s3:PutObject`, `s3:GetObject`, `s3:DeleteObject`, `s3:ListBucket`) and DynamoDB permissions required per function; unused WAF permissions have been removed.